Gulliver's Travels (1939 film): Music

 All of the songs were written by Leo Robin and composed by Ralph Rainger with the exception of "It's a Hap-Hap-Happy Day", which was written by Sammy Timberg, Al Neiburg and Winston Sharples.

-The Gulliver's Travels score by Victor Young was nominated for a Best Original Score Academy Award while the song "Faithful/Forever" was nominated for Best Original Song, but both of them lost out to The Wizard of Oz with the film winning the latter category for the song "Over the Rainbow".
-"It's a Hap-Hap-Happy Day" and "All's Well" later became standard themes used for Fleischer and Famous Studios cartoon scores, while "I Hear a Dream" was quite popular as well.
+The score for Gulliver's Travels was done by Victor Young, who received his third nomination for the Academy Award for Best Original Score.
+"Faithful/Forever" was also nominated for the Academy Award for Best Original Song, but both lost to The Wizard of Oz (with the film winning the latter category for the song "Over the Rainbow").
+"It's a Hap-Hap-Happy Day" and "All's Well" went on to become standard themes used in Fleischer and Famous Studios cartoon scores, while "I Hear a Dream" was quite popular as well.

 Selections from the music score was released by Marco Polo Records in 1997 as part of "The Classic Film Music of Victor Young" album (alongside selected cues for the 1952 Oscar-winning film The Greatest Show on Earth, The Uninvited and Bright Leaf).